USDA Organic Certification Of Aquaponics Systems

 If you were asking yourself: “Is organic certification of aquaponics possible?”, the answer is a resounding YES!

 My gorgeous wife Susanne got USDA Organic Certification for our farm’s aquaponics systems in 2008.
 She was the first in the world to obtain this organic certification for aquaponics!
 (I get excited about her accomplishments, so please correct me if I’m wrong here, for we searched and searched, and found no others USDA certified before us).
 We don’t consider ourselves “the” experts on aquaponics, but we are the experts on organic certification of aquaponics.
-Since our first system was certified in 2008 at least fifteen of our students have gotten their farms USDA organically certified, according to our certification agencies Oregon Tilth (http://tilth.org/ on the web) and Organic Certifiers (http://www.organiccertifiers.com/ on the web).
+Since our first system was certified in 2008 at least thirty of our students have gotten their farms USDA organically certified, according to our certification agencies Oregon Tilth (http://tilth.org/ on the web) and Organic Certifiers (http://www.organiccertifiers.com/ on the web).

 Also, our back Commercial Newsletter #10 has complete information (as of 5-10-2012) of all the organically certified aquaponics farms and their certifying agency that Susanne could locate.
 If you know of any additional certifying agencies or farms that have received organic certification since then, or that we missed in our informal “survey” of aquaponics farms with organic certification, please email us with the details; for this will benefit everyone who wants to get their aquaponics systems certified.